dsgandurra/cyberfeedbites/README.md

 - `--max-length-description`: Maximum length for RSS feed descriptions (default: 200).
 - `--exclude-keywords`: Enable exclusion of entries containing default keywords such as "sponsored", "advertisement", "clickbait", etc. Combine with `--exclude-keywords-file` to override with a custom list.
 - `--exclude-keywords-file`: Path to a file containing keywords to exclude, one per line.
 Overrides default keywords.
+- `--ignore-titles`: Enable exclusion of articles whose title exactly matches a list of known titles.
+- `--ignore-titles-file`: Path to a file containing titles to ignore, one per line.
+Titles are matched after normalisation and may also match truncated titles ending with `...`.
 - `--print-retrieved`: Print retrieved articles summary at the end.
 - `--print-skipped`: Print skipped articles summary at the end.
 - `--order-by`: Order HTML output by `date` (default) or `title_date`.